Kanjelkheir/Droidify/README.md

-# AndroidCustomizer Svelte App
+# Droidify SvelteKit App

-This is a Svelte implementation of the AndroidCustomizer website, a platform for Android device customization resources.
+This is a SvelteKit implementation of the Droidify website, a platform for Android device customization resources.

 ## Description

-AndroidCustomizer is a one-stop solution for Android customization.
+Droidify is a one-stop solution for Android customization.
 The platform provides all the resources, tools, and guides users need for any Android device - ready to use in minutes, not days.

 ## Features